RAF Lavenham: Medal of Honor

 It was from Lavenham that Brigadier General Frederick Castle took off to lead the largest Eighth Air Force mission of the war on Christmas Eve 1944.
 The object of the attacks, in which 1,400 bombers were escorted by 726 fighters, was to bomb eleven German airfields east of the Rhine while another 634 heavy bombers attacked communication centres west of the Rhine.

 Altogether fifty-six American aircraft were lost that day including General Castle's B-17, in an action for which he was posthumously awarded the Medal of Honor, his being the last award of that decoration to a member of the Eighth.
 His citation reads as follows:

 He was air commander and leader of more than 2,000 heavy bombers in a strike against German airfields on 24 December 1944.
 En route to the target, the failure of one engine forced him to relinquish his place at the head of the formation.
 In order not to endanger friendly troops on the ground below, he refused to jettison his bombs to gain speed and maneuverability.
 His lagging, unescorted aircraft became the target of numerous enemy fighters which ripped the left wing with cannon shells, set the oxygen system afire, and wounded two members of the crew.
 Repeated attacks started fires in two engines, leaving the Flying Fortress in imminent danger of exploding.
 Realizing the hopelessness of the situation, the bail-out order was given.
 Without regard for his personal safety he gallantly remained alone at the controls to afford all other crew members an opportunity to escape.
 Still another attack exploded gasoline tanks in the right wing, and the bomber plunged earthward, carrying General Castle to his death.
 His intrepidity and willing sacrifice of his life to save members of the crew were in keeping with the highest traditions of the military service.

 A portrait of the general hangs to this day in the Swan Hotel at Lavenham, which was one of his wartime haunts and whose then-landlord was a personal friend.
 He was the highest-ranking officer in the Eighth to be awarded the Medal of Honor.

 Civil use

-After the war, the field was closed in 1948.
-Today, the airfield has reverted to agricultural use.
-While many of the roadways remain, the concrete has cracked, and nature is gradually encroaching.
-The runways have been removed to a large extent although a few sections do still remain.
-These are mainly used as roads for farming purposes such as haystacks and bales.
-The buildings, by and large, still exist, but are in various stages of dilapidation.
+The airfield was closed in 1948 and the land was returned to agricultural use.
+While many of the roadways remain, the concrete has cracked and nature is gradually encroaching.
+The runways have been removed to a large extent, although a few sections do still remain.
+These are mainly used for farming purposes, such as open storage of haystacks and bales.
+The buildings, by and large, still exist but are in various stages of dilapidation.
 The exception is the Control Tower, which is maintained.

-A short colour film, taken in late 1944 and early 1945 by BS Kutchins, shows the crew of Lazy Lady, who survived their 30 missions, as part of the 487th, can be viewed on the internet.
-B17 Ball Turret Gunner Sgt Harold "Sam" Root, is seen filmed in nearby Long Melford village, by the Little St Marys bus stop.
+A short colour film, dating from late 1944 and early 1945 and made by BS Kutchins, can be viewed on the internet.
+It shows the crew of Lazy Lady, who survived 30 missions as part of the 487th.
+B17 Ball Turret Gunner Sgt Harold "Sam" Root is seen filmed in nearby Long Melford village, by the Little St Marys bus stop.